oroinc/documentation/user_guide/activities_tasks.rst

 .. image:: ./img/activities/my_tasks.png

-The tasks with due date will also appear in "My Calendar" page:
+Tasks, for which a due date has been defined will also appear in the "My Calendar" page:

 .. image:: ./img/activities/my_tasks_cal.png